Frequently Asked Questions

 mipiti-verify run <model_id> --api-key $MIPITI_API_KEY --tier2-provider openai

-It pulls pending assertions, runs 21 built-in verifiers, submits Tier 1 results, then runs Tier 2 semantic checks for controls with evidence marked complete, and finally evaluates collective sufficiency.
+It pulls pending assertions, runs 21 built-in verifiers, submits Tier 1 results, then runs Tier 2 semantic checks, and finally evaluates collective sufficiency.
 See Evidence Verification for full details.

 For attestation (cryptographic proof that results came from CI), two options: